Urbandale, Iowa: Culture

+Urbandale has one historical site on the National Register of Historic Places, the Olmsted Family Farmhouse.
+In 1904 the house was built, and in 1937, 10 acres of land was used for building plots.
+The Urbandale Historical Society bought the house in 1987.
+The house was put on the National Register of Historic Places in August 2019, and is open to the public for events and tours.

+Beggars Night

+Beggars Night is a term for going "Trick or Treat" in the period before Halloween night.
+In Urbandale, the tradition began in 1938.
+After Halloween celebrations were filled with violence and vandalism, Des Moines and the surrounding areas moved it to the day before Halloween to try and stop violence.
+In 2024, Beggars Night was moved to the day of Halloween due to severe weather.
+In March 2025, the Des Moines City Council voted to move Beggars Night to Halloween.
+The surrounding areas, including Urbandale, followed, and ended the 80 year old tradition.

 Education

 Multiple public school districts serve portions of Urbandale: Urbandale Community School District, Dallas Center–Grimes Community School District, Des Moines School District, Johnston School District, Waukee School District and West Des Moines School District.

 The Urbandale Community School District consists of six elementary schools, one middle school, and one high school (Urbandale High School).
+It serves Urbandale, and a part of southern Grimes.

 Multiple Christian schools are located in Urbandale.
 Des Moines Christian School is in Urbandale and has over 1,500 students enrolled.
 St. Pius X Catholic School of the Roman Catholic Diocese of Des Moines is in Urbandale.
 It opened with an initial 120 students in September 1956.
 Initially its facility was one story tall and had eight classrooms, but an additional eight classrooms were added after construction began on another section on May 1, 1962.
 That section had two stories.
 The area Catholic high school is Dowling Catholic High School in West Des Moines.